seth-stansberry/pen-cookie/README.md

 ├── LICENSE
 ├── README.md
-├── bin                <- Your compiled payloads, scripts can be stored here (not tracked by git) ├── config             <- Configuration files, e.g., for doxygen or for your model if needed ├── data
+├── bin                <- Your compiled payloads, scripts can be stored here (not tracked by git) ├── config             <- Configuration files, e.g., yaml for custom scripts or export values for metasploit if needed ├── data
 │   ├── external       <- Data from third party sources.
 │   ├── interim        <- Intermediate data that has been transformed.